Khan/wonder-blocks/packages/wonder-blocks-timing/docs.md

 ```

 But if we use `withActionScheduler` and the `interval` method, everything is
-just fine.
+fine.
 Unmount the component, and the logging stops.

 ```jsx
 import {withActionScheduler} from "@khanacademy/wonder-blocks-timing";